-Setting up your first apartment is an awesome, fun and, yes, sometimes even terrifying time.
+Setting up your first apartment as well as having some apartment renovations is an awesome, fun and, yes, sometimes even terrifying time.
 After all, you’re going from an environment where a lot of things were provided for you into an environment that forces you to do everything for yourself.
 It’s a difficult transition for a lot of people, especially for people who are on a limited budget.

 Here are some tips and tricks for making that transition easier.